 Another important factor for parents to consider is the emotional and developmental toll on their children.
 If money is either feast or famine your kids will absolutely pick up on the stress, not to mention any arguing between parents.
 I wrote a whole piece about the developmental effects that happen when kids are in a financially unstable household.

-Top two debt payoff strategies
+Top two debt repayment strategies

 Yes, you pay your debts, but you absolutely need a strategy, so you pay your debts off effectively (aka fast & furious).
-Without a debt payoff plan, you may flounder, lose traction, and ultimately give up.
+Without a debt repayment plan, you may flounder, lose traction, and ultimately give up.
 That’s precisely what we don’t want!

 Using the debt avalanche method for debt payoff

-Who is the debt avalanche best for?
+Who is the debt avalanche strategy best for?

 Debt avalanche example